emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 ### Interactive query

 You'll be prompted in the minibuffer with the detected symbol pre-filled.
-You can press `Enter` to search as-is, or edit the term before confirming.
+Press `Enter` to search as-is, or edit the term before confirming.
 This prompt supports regular expressions, so you can write more flexible patterns — for example `variable.*=` to match lines where a variable is assigned.

 ### Executing the search